Last updated on August 11th, 2022

 Know Where You Stand Before Applying

 Applying for a credit card, mortgage, or other loan results in a hard inquiry.
 Hard inquiries are when lenders access your credit report to check your suitability for additional lines of credit.
 These hard inquiries also result in a dent in your credit score – even if they don’t approve your application.

 Understanding the information in your credit report gives you the upper hand when applying for credit cards in the future.
 Knowing exactly what’s in your report lets you make better decisions about which cards to apply for – and for which ones you have better approval odds.

 Protect Yourself from Fraud

-Protecting yourself from fraud is a critical reason for checking your credit report.
+is a critical reason for checking your credit report.
 Fraud has a direct impact on your credit, including the danger of severe damage to your credit score.
 Credit fraud occurs for a variety of reasons, including card skimming, lost credit cards or wallets, or even identity theft.